-Table 4.
-Configurations for existing storage subsystems Current environment Planned environment Action Existing DS4400 and Firmware version 1.
-Uninstall Storage Manager 8.4x or DS4500 (machine type 06.12.xx.xx 9.10.
-See "Uninstalling storage 1742) storage management software components" Storage Manager 9.14. subsystems with on page 138 for more information. controllers that have Notes: 2.
-Install Storage Manager 9.14.
-See firmware versions "New installation process" on page 69 1.
-For FC/SATA 05.00.xx.xx, 05.2x.xx.xx, for more information. intermix support 05.3x.xx.xx, 05.4x.xx.xx behind a DS4000 3.
-Discover the storage subsystems. or 06.10.xx.xx storage subsystem, See "Performing an initial automatic the FC/SATA Existing DS4300 discovery of storage subsystems" on intermix premium page 116 for more information. storage subsystems feature option is (machine type 1722 -4.
-Download firmware and NVSRAM purchased and the Turbo Option model) version 06.12.xx.xx.
-See targeted DS4000 with controllers that "Downloading controller firmware. model is in the have firmware version NVSRAM, ESM firmware" on page FC/SATA intermix 05.4x.xx.xx 120 for more information. premium feature Existing DS4300 support list.
-Note: To incorporate SATA hardware in storage subsystems an existing DS4300 Turbo, DS4400, or 2.
-Firmware version (machine type 1722 -DS4500 storage subsystem with 06.10.11.xx and Standard/Base Option controller firmware 05.40.xx.xx or earlier later supports the model) with controllers installed, do not use the controller intermix of both fibre that have firmware firmware version 05.41.xx.xx, just channel expansion version 05.34.xx.xx or upgrade the storage subsystem with enclosures (EXP700 05.4x.xx.xx controller firmware 06.12.xx.xx, apply the and EXP710) and FC/SATA intermix premium feature key SATA expansion Existing DS4100 and then connecting in the new EXP100 enclosures storage subsystems drive expansion enclosures.
-(EXP100) behind a (machine type 1724 -Note: Always add new hardware to an DS4000 storage Standard/Base Option existing configuration while it is powered subsystem if the model) with controllers on and is in optimal condition. above requirements that have firmware are met. version 05.42.xx.xx 3.
-Firmware version 06.1x.06.xx and later supports both fibre channel expansion enclosures (EXP700 and EXP710) and SATA expansion enclosures (EXP100) without the need of the FC/SATA intermix premium feature key as long as the fibre channel and SATA expansion enclosures are not intermixed behind a DS4000 storage subsystem.
-The target DS4000 must be in the supported list for that particular expansion enclosures.
+Current environment Planned environment Action Firmware version 06.16.xx.xx (for DS4800) or 06.12.xx.xx (for DS4100, DS4300, DS4400, or DS4500) Storage Manager 9.16.
+Notes: For FC/SATA intermix support behind a DS4000 storage subsystem, the FC/SATA intermix premium feature option is purchased and the targeted DS4000 model is in the FC/SATA intermix premium feature support list.
+Firmware version 06.16.xx.xx does no currently support FC/SATA intermix.
+Firmware version level 06.16.xx.xx supports attachment of EXP710 and EXP810 expansion enclosures only.
+If you have an EXP700 or an EXP100 attached to your DS4800 subsystem, use firmware version 06.15.xx.xx.
+Action 1.
+Uninstall Storage Manager 8.4x or 9.1x.
+See "Uninstalling storage management software components" on page 138 for more information.
+2. Install Storage Manager 9.16.
+See "New installation process" on page 59 for more information.
+3. Discover the storage subsystems.
+See "Performing an initial automatic discovery of storage subsystems" on page 113 for more information.
+4. Download firmware and NVSRAM version 06.12.xx.xx or 06.16.xx.xx).
+See "Downloading controller firmware, NVSRAM, ESM firmware" on page 117 for more information.
+Note: To incorporate SATA hardware in an existing DS4300 Turbo, DS4400, or DS4500 storage subsystem with controller firmware 05.40.xx.xx or earlier installed, do not use the controller firmware version 05.41.xx.xx, just upgrade the storage subsystem with controller firmware 06.12.xx.xx, apply the FC/SATA intermix premium feature key and then connect the new EXP100 drive expansion enclosures.
+Note: Always add new hardware to an existing configuration while it is powered on and is in optimal condition.
+06.14.xx.xx or Firmware version 06.10.11.xx and later supports the intermix of both fibre channel expansion enclosures (EXP700 and EXP710) and SATA expansion enclosures (EXP100) behind a DS4000 storage subsystem if the above requirements are met.
+5. Firmware version 06.1x.06.xx and later supports both fibre channel expansion enclosures (EXP700 and EXP710) and SATA expansion enclosures Chapter 1.
+Introduction 29 enclosures (EXP100) without

-Table 4.
-Configurations for existing storage subsystems (continued)
+Table 6.
+Configurations for existing st torage subsystems (continued)